 Cosmic Wars, Book 6 of the Grand Masters’ Galaxy

 Violet and Athanor Griffin reunite with their baby son after escaping from the world beyond the fiery Cosmic Rift, but they find no respite from troubles.
-Hordes of bloodsucking Ixioth slavers threaten galactic civilization, and a new enemy has emerged from the alternate universe, an enemy immune to the Grand Masters’ psychic powers.
-Soon, the dynamic couple and their allies are flooded with pleas for help.
-Athanor swears to crush the insectoid Ixioths and expel the Nulls from the galaxy, while Violet has vowed to save the captive children of Cinerea.
-Can the two Griffins reconcile their divergent promises, or must they separate to rescue the prisoners and defeat the invading armies?
+The Grand Masters have declared Athanor dead, and are squabblng to replace him as Chair of the Council.
+Hordes of bloodsucking Ixioth slavers threaten galactic civilization, and a new enemy has emerged from the alternate universe, an enemy immune to psychic forces.
+The dynamic couple is soon swamped with pleas for help.
+Athanor’s vow to crush the insectoid Ixioths and expel the Nulls hits a major obstacle.
+The teleportal web enables their allied enemies to make rapid strikes and escape to an unknown hideout, somewhere in the galaxy.
+Violet has a different perilous challenge.
+Her promise to rescue the children captured on Cinerea means she must brave the dreadful Rift and lose her psychic powers.
+Can the Griffins reconcile their divergent promises, or must they separate for the tasks of rescuing the prisoners and defeating the slavers?

 At home in the Griffin’s Eyrie, Violet’s happiness blossomed in lilac sparks of psychic energy.
 Her precious family was reunited after their tribulations in the lands beyond the Cosmic Rift.
 She sat on the sofa with the orange cat purring on her lap, and watched Athanor crawl around the rug with their baby son perched on his back.
 Athanor’s long black locks draped over his face like a horse’s mane.
 His short hair as jet black as his father’s, little Varan giggled and kicked his legs.
 Only Athanor’s psi tether prevented him from tumbling onto the ground.